WAF Grants applications are now closed for 2023.

-The WAF 2018 Grant Fund supports activities and events that will take place as part of Wandsworth Arts Fringe from 9 June - 25 June 2023.
+The WAF 2023 Grants fund activities and events that will take place as part of Wandsworth Arts Fringe from 9 June - 25 June 2023.
 The WAF Grants are here to help you realise your creative vision.

 Applications should demonstrate arts content and meet one or more of the following strategic priorities:

-- Artistic quality: we are looking to develop bold work, engaged artistic practice or working model
+- Artistic quality: we are looking to develop bold work, engaged artistic practice or innovative working model

 - Strategic fit: does your project address at least one of our strategic priorities?